LemonLDAPNG/node-lemonldap-ng-handler/README.md

 node-lemonldap-ng-handler is compatible with the following [loggers](https://lemonldap-ng.org/documentation/2.0/logs):
 * Lemonldap::NG::Common::Logger::Std : use console.log
-* Lemonldap::NG::Common::Logger::Syslog : use Syslog
+* Lemonldap::NG::Common::Logger::Syslog : use Syslog _(install modern-syslog
+to use it)_

 #### New section `[node-handler]`